 • If not, send it to the auction house

-Based on my research*, most sites show a list of FAQs before allowing users to send messages.
-I realized my initial idea can only fix a small problem, but what we really need is a robust problem-solving channel.
+Based on my research, 81% of customers prefer to find answers themselves, and most leading e-commerce sites go this route.
+They show a list of FAQs before allowing users to send messages.
+I realized my initial idea can only fix a small problem, but what we (buyers, sellers, and us) really need is a robust problem-solving channel.

 • Save time for buyers, sellers, and us